nicholasdille/dille.name/_posts/2017/2017-11-29-using-the-docker-named-pipe-as-a-non-admin-for-windowscontainers.md

 ## How to change Permissions of the Named Pipe on Windows

-On Windows, the Docker service creates a named pipe called `\\.\pipe\docker_engine` (the dot addresses the local machine).
+On Windows Server, the Docker service creates a named pipe called `\\.\pipe\docker_engine` (the dot addresses the local machine).
 Unfortunately, the permissions are not adjusted to include any additional groups of non-admin users.

 It is rather funny to note that you can specify a group in `daemon.json` or as a parameter `--group` and the Docker service will check its existence.
 It will even die if the group is not present.
 But unfortunately, the group is never used for anything useful.